MekhG/CavityPulse-QC/README.md

 This turns "prepare a single photon" into a genuine control-engineering problem:

-- the drive must build up population in the target Fock state,
+- The drive must build up population in the target Fock state,
-- photon loss and dephasing act continuously throughout the drive, not just afterward,
+- Photon loss and dephasing act continuously throughout the drive, not just afterward,
-- and — as this project's results reveal — the *type* of drive itself imposes a hard structural limit on what's reachable, independent of how well any single parameter is tuned.
+- And, as this project's results reveal: the *type* of drive itself imposes a hard structural limit on what's reachable, independent of how well any single parameter is tuned.

 CavityPulse-QC simulates exactly that workflow computationally.
 The guiding scenario is simple to state and physically meaningful:

 > Start from a cavity mode in vacuum, apply a shaped microwave/optical pulse, evolve the system under realistic photon-loss and dephasing noise, and optimize the control pulse to maximize population transfer into the single-photon Fock state |1⟩.

-Everything in the repository — the pulse shape, the noise model, the solver, the optimizer, the diagnostics, and the closed-system reference — exists in service of answering that one question quantitatively, and then explaining *why* the answer comes out the way it does.
+Everything in the repository: the pulse shape, the noise model, the solver, the optimizer, the diagnostics, and the closed-system reference, exists in service of answering that one question quantitatively, and then explaining *why* the answer comes out the way it does.

 ---